systemboot/systemboot/README.md

 In the future I will also support VPD, which will be used as a substitute for EFI variables, in this specific case to hold the boot order of the various boot entries.

-## ipboot
+## stboot
-The `ipboot` programm looks for configuration file named `netvars.json` on all available blockdevices.
+The `stboot` programm looks for configuration file named `netvars.json` on all available blockdevices.
 In this file a static IP configuration is defined as well as a bootstap URL to get the final boot files from and the pupblic key to verify the signature.
-These bootfiles are packed into a signed ZIP archive. `ipboot` downloads This is done by using verified and measured boot process.
+These bootfiles are packed into a signed ZIP archive. `stboot` downloads This is done by using verified and measured boot process.

-### Boot options

-blblblbl

 ### IP Configuration